brianglass/anastasis/files/weekday_vespers7.md

 **Theotokion.**

 Mother of God, you are the true vine who gave bud to the fruit of life.
-We implore you, Â‘Intercede, Sovereign Lady, with the Apostles and all the Saints, that he have mercy on our soulsÂ’.
+We implore you, ‘Intercede, Sovereign Lady, with the Apostles and all the Saints, that he have mercy on our souls’.

 <span style="text-transform: uppercase">on thursday evening</span>